erikClevenger/modwrk/README.md

 ### Milestone 2b Feedback
 Really nice work - looking forward to seeing this come together.
 Milestone 2b passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

+### PWP Final Feedback
+You had some ambitious plans for this project, and unfortunately our time constraints were probably the biggest roadblock to their implementation.
+You are beyond ready to dive into much more challenging front-end material than what we explored in class, and I'm looking forward to seeing what you create in the future!
+What you've created here is simple and attractive.
+I know that you wanted to push it much further, but alas - time constraints!

+*Code Base*: Your code quality looks great.
+Going through your repo - I see you've used some custom jQuery to toggle/fade in the page views in lieu of calling the `.animsition()` function from the plugin.
+I'm curious as to what challenges you were facing here... and if the plugin wasn't working for you out-of-the-box.
+Nice work wrestling with jQuery - this doesn't look like it was very fun or straightforward haha.

+Your CSS looks great - nice.
+Sass should surely be in your future.

+It looks like there may be an issue with your TypeKit loading...
+I'm getting a 404 on that file.
+See the console.
+The Resume isn't loading - it doesn't appear uploaded to the server?

+One suggestion I have for the future is to name your files in a way that the php filename does not resolve in the URL... name each file as `index.php` in their subdirectory, and your URLs will be cleaner.
+Nice work with the php templating process.

+Curious...
+I don't see your `.htaccess` file on GitHub, but your SSL should work fine at your subdomain (I tested it as https, and it loaded fine).
+The secure connection should be forced in the .htaccess file - but it might need a minor adjustment for the subdomain.

+*Git Commits*: Nice work with VCS - your Git/GitHub history is good.

+*Mobile-First Responsiveness*: I've tested your page using devtools, Chrome & Firefox on Linux and Android.
+Your layout responds well across these platforms.
+For some reason the gallery is working better on mobile than on Desktop for me however (Tested Chrome and Firefox on Ubuntu).
+There's some issues with the images scaling incorrectly  in the desktop browsers... but they look fine on mobile.
+First time I've seen this - but hopefully not a tough fix.
+I might opt to get rid of the horizontal scroll on the gallery section too.

+*Design, Content, &amp; Overall Presentation*: Again, nice work on an attractive concept.
+There is certainly room to polish this and take it to the next level - but you know that!
+You're doing great work - keep challenging yourself :D

+*Contact Form*: Appears to work fine on my end.
+Did you get my test message?

+Nice work - your PWP passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your cumulative PWP score including all Milestones is 38/40 points (95%).

+- Milestone 1 - 20%: Tier III 30(0.2) = 6
+- Milestone 2a - 20%: Tier IV 40(0.2) = 8
+- Milestone 2b - 10%: Tier IV 40(0.1) = 4
+- Milestone 3 - 50%: Tier IV 40(0.5) = 20

+#### Suggestions
+- We didn't discuss favicons, but you might want to consider adding one.
+Have a look at this tool which helps render multiple versions for cross-platform  support: https://realfavicongenerator.net/